LeoHoneyBeard/ai-challenge-assistant/README.md

 The diff provided to the model is truncated to ~120k characters; if a PR is larger, the assistant still lists the affected files and highlights that portions of the diff were omitted.

+## User issues

+- Populate `issues/user_issues.json` with an array of user requests.
+Each entry must have a `userName` plus an `issue` object with `issueId`, `issueNumber`, `subject`, and `issue` (detailed description).
+- Open the **User Issues** tab to review the queue, refresh it from disk, and click **Предложить решение** to ask the assistant for diagnostics or a workaround.
+- The model automatically builds a query from the issue, searches README, docs, source code, and the `project/faq` folder, and returns a Russian-language response summarizing how to fix or explain the behavior.
+- The `workspace-user-issues` MCP tool exposes the same JSON data to the model so it can request freshness when composing answers in the chat tab.

 ## Headless CLI runner
 You can still run the reviewer in CI or from scripts even though the default GitHub workflows were removed:
 `